March 5-9, March 12-16, March 19-23, March 26-30

 Code :: Design :: Worship Jesus :: Pray :: Have Fun :: Meet Missionaries :: Learn

-Our Sixth Annual Spring Break Code-a-Thon for Missions is coming up in March of 2017!
-Code-a-Thon is a time where Christian software developers, designers, project managers, and tech writers can gather weeklong for coding, fellowship, prayer, worship, and fun.
+Our Seventh Annual Spring Break Code-a-Thon for Missions is coming up in March of 2018!
+Code-a-Thon is a time where Christian software developers, designers, project managers, and tech writers can gather weeklong for coding, fellowship, prayer, worship, learning about missions, and fun.
 We'll look forward to hopefully seeing you at LightSys in beautiful Colorado Springs, Colorado this coming March!

 - I'm interested in coming!
 Get a team (or teams) together!
 We recommend coming as a group of at least three people, but individuals and those in smaller groups are welcome and we'll likely join such groups with other groups when forming teams.

 - Is this open to non-programmers?
 Yes!
 We need graphics designers, project managers, and tech writers, to be a part of the event, too, but we specifically do need programmers on all of the project teams.

 - Will I have time to go skiing or hiking?
 Yes (weather permitting)!
 We give one day off during the week for you to go have fun outdoors.

 - Will LightSys have Code-a-Thon during my Spring Break week?
 We're offering Code-a-Thon during the weeks of March 5-9 2018, March 12-16 2018, March 19-23 2018, and March 26-30 2018.
 If your spring break is during a different week, and you're interested in attending, let us know so we can consider offering the event a different week as well.